JoseMoreville/Wallpieperi/README.md

 # Features

+- Accepts multiple media files (mp4, webm, png, jpg, gif)
+- Can chose between 60fps, 30fps (might add more options later)
+- Media type can have audio (Might add option to add custom audio later)
+- Supports all screen resolutions (Tested on 4k, 1080p, 720p screens)
-- yet to be added
+- More to be added

 # Roadmap

 - Detect multiple monitors and create a wallpaper for each one (different instances)
 - Improve image quality of the wallpaper ✅
 - To add an optional particle system
-- To be able to reproduce background music on the wallpaper
+- To be able to reproduce background music on the wallpaper ✅
 - Cursor interaction
 - To be able to detect wheter the user is using an app and stop the wallpaper to save resorces (like battery)
 - To be able to launch the app at startup (Optionally) ✅